drewfurgiuele/AutomatedSQLPermissions/README.md

 ## Usage Examples ##

-Get all the permissions from every database on an instance and store them in a repository
+Get all the permissions from every database on an instance and store them in a repository:

+`./Get-DatabasePermissions.ps1 -ServerName localhost -RepoServerName localhost -RepoDatabaseName Admin -Verbose`

 Get all the permissions from a single database on an instance and store them in a repository

+`./Get-DatabasePermissions.ps1 -ServerName localhost -DatabaseName AdventureWorks2014 -RepoServerName localhost -RepoDatabaseName Admin -Verbose`

 Reapply all the stored permissions in the repository from the most recent capture for a given instance

+`$results = .\Set-DatabasePermissions.ps1 -ServerName localhost -RepoServerName localhost -RepoDatabasename Admin`

-Reapply all the stored permissions in the repository from a given capture date for a given instance and specific database
+Reapply all the stored permissions in the repository from a given capture date for a specific database (the results of each attempt are stored in an return object)

+`$results = .\Set-DatabasePermissions.ps1 -ServerName localhost -DatabaseName AdventureWorks2014 -RepoServerName localhost -RepoDatabasename Admin`

 ## Repository Database Schema ##